richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 # FI: File

+## FI.0: Prefer work with source files over using the terminal [1]

+Prefer work with source files over using the terminal.

+### References

+ * [1] Martin Maechler, Keynote Speech at useR!, 2014, 'Good Practices in R Programming', `https://www.youtube.com/watch?v=ytbX-T1A8wE`, `Rule 1: Work with source files`

-## FI.1: Prefer meaningful files names ending in  `.R` [1]
+## FI.1: Prefer meaningful files names ending in  `.R` [1,2]

  * Good filenames: `predict_ad_revenue.R`, `fit-models.R`
  * Bad filenames: `predict_ad_revenue.r`,`foo.R`, `utility-functions.R`

 ### References

- * Google's R Style Guide: `File names should end in .R and, of course, be meaningful`
+ * [1] Google's R Style Guide: `File names should end in .R and, of course, be meaningful`
- * Wickham, Hadley.
+ * [2] Wickham, Hadley.
 Advanced R. CRC Press, 2014.
 Chapter 5.1.1: `Filenames should be meaningful and end in .R`